efi148/todo-list/README.md

     Updates a specific todo by ID.
 Requires a JSON payload in the request body with the properties you want to update:
     `-title (string, optional): Updated title of the todo.
-    -description (string, optional): Updated description of the todo.`
+    -description (string, optional): Updated description of the todo.
+    -checked (boolean, optional): Updated checked of the todo.`

   * ```http request
     DELETE /todo/:id